Astraeus hygrometricus

+Taxonomy

 Because this species resembles the earthstar fungi of Geastrum, it was placed in that genus by early authors, starting with Christian Hendrik Persoon in 1801 (as Geaster, an alternate spelling of Geastrum).
 According to the American botanist Andrew P. Morgan, however, the species differed from those of Geastrum in not having open chambers in the young gleba, having larger and branched capillitium threads, not having a true hymenium, and having larger spores.
 Accordingly, Morgan set Persoon's Geaster hygrometricum as the type species of his new genus Astraeus in 1889.
 Despite Morgan's publication, some authorities in the following decades continued to classify the species in Geastrum.
-The New-Zealand based mycologist Gordon Herriot Cunningham explicitly transferred the species back to the genus Geastrum in 1944, explaining: The treatment of this species by certain taxonomists well illustrates the pitfalls that lie in wait for those who worship at the shrine of ontogenic classification ...
+The New-Zealand based mycologist Gordon Herriot Cunningham explicitly transferred the species back to the genus Geastrum in 1944, explaining:

+The treatment of this species by certain taxonomists well illustrates the pitfalls that lie in wait for those who worship at the shrine of ontogenic classification ...
 The only feature of those outlined in which the species differs from others of Geastrum is the somewhat primitive hymenium.
 In the developing plant the glebal cavities are separated by tramal plates so tenuous as to be overlooked by the uncritical worker.
 Each cavity is filled with basidia somewhat irregularly arranged in clusters (like those of Scleroderma) and not in the definite palisade of the species which have been studied.
 This difference disappears as maturity is reached, when plants resemble closely the fructification of any other member of the genus.
 The taxonomist is then unable to indicate any point of difference by which "Astraeus" may be separated from Geastrum, which indicates that the name should be discarded.

 Cunningham's treatment was not followed by later authorities, who largely considered Astraeus a distinct genus.
-According to the taxonomical authority MycoBank, synonyms of Astraeus hygrometricus include Lycoperdon stellatus Scop.
+According to the taxonomical authority MycoBank, synonyms of A. hygrometricus include Lycoperdon stellatus Scop.
 (1772); Geastrum fibrillosum Schwein.
 (1822); Geastrum stellatum (Scop.)
 Wettst.
 (1885); and Astraeus stellatus E.Fisch.
 (1900).